Cross ratios on boundaries of symmetric spaces and Euclidean buildings: Preliminaries

 For a Euclidean building $E$ the building at infinity arises as follows: Let $A\subset E$ be an affine apartment.
 Then $A$ being the image of $(\am,W)$ under a chart implies that $A$ is decomposed into conical cells.
 Each conical cell defines a simplex in $\di E$ by taking the geodesic rays contained in the cell for all times.
 One can show that two conical cells define the same set in $\di E$ if and only if they have finite Hausdorff distance.
 In the latter case we say the conical cells are equivalent.
-Therefore, taking all conical cells in $E$ modulo the equivalence relation we get a simplical structure on $\di E$.
-Which can be shown the be a spherical building over the spherical Coxeter complex $(\am_1,W)$.
+Taking all conical cells in $E$ modulo the equivalence relation yields a simplical structure on $\di E$; which can be shown the be a spherical building over the spherical Coxeter complex $(\am_1,W)$.

-In the same way we get the building at infinity of symmetric spaces $X$: Every maximal flat $F$ with fixed basepoint can be isometrically identified with $\am$.
-Then the conical cells of $\am$ descend to conical cells $F\subset X$.
+In a very similar way we get the building at infinity of symmetric spaces $X$: Every maximal flat $F$ with fixed basepoint can be isometrically identified with $\am$.
+Then the conical cells of $\am$ descend to conical cells in $F\subset X$.
 Again taking all conical cells in $X$ modulo the equivalence relation of finite Hausdorff distance gives $\di X$ a simplicial structure, which yields a spherical building modeled over $(\am_1,W)$.

 Apartments in $\Di M$ correspond to the ideal boundaries of affine apartments of $M$.
 It is well known that $\Di X$ is a thick building.
-We call $E$ a \emph{thick Euclidean building} if $\Di E$ is thick.
-If the rank of $E$ is one, i.e. $E$ is a tree we call $E$ \emph{thick} if $\di E$ contains at least three points, i.e. $E\neq \R$.
+We call an Euclidean building \emph{thick} if in the case $\rk(E)\geq 2$ we have that $\Di E$ is thick, and in the case $\rk(E)=1$ we have that $|\di E|\geq 3$, i.e. $E\neq \R$.